judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 One tip about today, if you will fly out of Dublin tonight, then **you should take your luggage to the DART station**.
 They have luggage storage there.
 Just be sure to pick up your luggage after hiking in Greystones while on your way to Howth.
 From Howth, it is much easier to go directly to the airport than it would be to go back to the city center and then to the airport.

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-map-day-3.png alt="A map of the DART route from Greystones to Howth in Ireland." description="" %}(https://goo.gl/maps/YDsvv4pj4922) Click on image to open interactive map on Google." %}
+{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-map-day-3.png alt="A map of the DART route from Greystones to Howth in Ireland." %}(https://goo.gl/maps/YDsvv4pj4922) Click on image to open interactive map on Google." %}

 ## DART train to Greystones + Cliff Walk